 - Convection saves energy because it cooks food faster at lower temperatures.

-- Convection crisps and browns food because it helps sugars dry and crystalizes during the cooking process.
+- Convection crisps and browns food because it helps sugars dry and crystallize during the cooking process.

 It takes some trial and error at first, but cooking with convection can change your cooking habits for the better.
-Once you understand how the convection feature affects your cooking, you can speed your way through many of your favorite recipes.
+Here are some of the most frequently asked questions for diagnosing oven issues and learning how to use convection ovens correctly.

 A convection oven has a fan and exhaust system that pushes and pulls air through the oven.
 The resulting air circulation maintains an even cooking temperature that reduces cooking times.
 Conventional ovens rely on heat alone rather than heat and air circulation.